 Can you save my job for quicker turnaround on my next order?

 Yes.
 I will save your plates.
 Polymer plates do age, and may not be printable after more than a year.
 Metal plates are more expensive but last much longer.
 If you are placing regular orders and your plates wear out, I will replace them for a reduced rate.

 I will do my best to save your metal type layout, but if I need the type for another job, I will set your type again for free within six months from your first order.
 (Yes, I actually run out of letters when I'm typesetting projects.
 This is very different from computer design!)

 Can you print in multiple colors?

 Yes.
 Each color needs to be set up and printed as separate layer.
-I charge a bit less for each impression after the first one, but many layers will get expensive fast.
+I charge a bit less for each impression after the first one, but many layers will get expensive.
 It can also increase the delivery time because each layer of ink needs to be dry before the next one gets printed.
 Some layers dry quickly, but some can take a few days to dry.

 Is black considered a color?